Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Bus or Shuttle:

 The public bus + ferry is definitely the cheapest way to travel to Santa Teresa, but it does take quite a long time (5-7 hours).
-When you get off the ferry at Paquera, take the bus to Cobano and change bus to Mal Pais (a town 15 minutes from Santa Teresa).
+When you get off the ferry at Paquera, take the bus to Cóbano and change buses to Mal Pais (a town 15 minutes from Santa Teresa).

-Shuttles are available throughout the day but pre-booking them is recommended.
-Costs for a trip, including the ferry, should be between 60 – 85 USD.
+Shuttles are available throughout the day, but pre-booking them is recommended.
+Costs for a trip, including the ferry, should be between 60 and 85 USD.

 3 weeks costa rice travel route santa teresa